kentonspr/wghrs/README.md

 ## Build `.deb` Package

 Repo includes everything needed to build a `.deb` file for installation to Debian/Ubuntu systems.
-Run the `builddeb.sh` script -
+Run the `build-deb.sh` script -

 ```
-build/builddeb.sh
+build/build-deb.sh
 ```

 When the build is complete, a `wghrs.deb` file should be in your working directory.
 This can be installed with apt or uploaded to a repo for later installation.